Mazer1x/Object_recognition/README.md

 # Object_recognition
-Here is the simple practise of C.V
+Here is the simple practise of C.V \n
-Prepairing for more!
+The goal is to detect objects from your webcamera! \n Prepairing for more!